FunkyDevStuff/FunkyBot/CONTRIBUTING.md

 5. I chat / take the pull request

 The second I take the pull request and merge it into my branch, you become a contributor.
-The number of forks mean nothing, since people just fork to admire a repository and do nothing in their fork.